-Join Brian Thurston Bralczyk for an in-depth discussion in this video Defining an interaction model, part of Foundations of UX: Multidevice Design.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Defining an interaction model, part of UX Foundations: Multidevice Design (2014).

 With so many different gestures you can use on touch devices and even custom gestures you can define yourself, it's important to define a clear interaction model for your product.
 An interaction model is an overarching set of design patterns that are consistent throughout an application.
 Essentially, if a user views or interacts with something in one part of your product, they should be able to complete a similar task in the same way elsewhere in your app.
 So this means taking individual gestural interactions, and mapping them out across the entire project, not just on a screen by screen basis.

 A really interesting example of a consistent and well thought out interaction model is Facebook's Paper app for iPhone.
 Swiping to the left and right at the top navigates the user through high level sections, which are based on different types of content.
 And when I'm on a particular section, swiping left and right in the bottom half shows me different articles within it.
 Once I see an article I want to view, I can swipe up on it to enlarge it and read more detail.
 If I want to go back in the navigation to my Browse view, I just swipe down.